About us – introduction

 Both Kevin and Heather are authorised instructors in Bladesmithing with the American Bladesmith Society.
 Regular classes are presented at their Heavin Forge Bladesmithing Studio and School in South Africa.
 The two have also taught at the Bill Moran School of Bladesmithing in Old Washington, Arkansas, U.S.A.

-Heavin Forge, our bladesmithing school, is one of seven ABS recognised schools in the world with five of them being in the U.S.A, one in Belgium and Heavin Forge in South Africa.
+Heavin Forge, our bladesmithing school, is one of nine ABS recognised schools in the world with seven of them being in the U.S.A, one in Belgium and Heavin Forge in South Africa.

 Kevin specializes in collector grade Bowies with an old-style flavour using